nickfargo/will/src/deferral.coffee.md

 #### invokeIff

 Creates a function that invokes a `callback` on the next turn if and only if the provided `stateName` matches the `boundStateName`.

-This is used to either asynchronously invoke or ignore such callbacks after a `Deferral` has reached a specific `resolved` substate.
+> This is used to either asynchronously invoke or ignore callbacks supplied to `once` on a `Deferral` after it has reached a specific `resolved` substate.

       @invokeIff = ( boundStateName ) -> ( stateName, callback ) ->
-        later.call this, callback, @_values if stateName is boundStateName
+        later.call @_context, callback, @_values if stateName is boundStateName